aidotse/fedbird/README.md

 ### Object detection Model

 For this POC we have used YOLOv3−tiny as our baseline model for object detection.
-The choice was dictated by considering conditions such as  the architecture of the model. <Talk about architecture here > which  supports relatively small available dataset, small number of classes and facilitates fast training speeds on an edge device like Xavier.
+The choice was dictated by considering conditions such as  the architecture of the model.
+The architecture  supports relatively small available dataset, small number of classes and facilitates fast training speeds on an edge device like Xavier.

 ### Framework